UniFormal/mmt_jupyter_kernel/README.md

 Select the ``mmt__jupyter_kernel`` as Kernel in your notebook.
 Now you can enter MMT surface syntax as you would in JEdit.

-In case you make any modifications redo ``python setup.py install`` before starting a notebook This works on Python 3 only.
+In case you make any modifications redo ``python setup.py install`` before starting a notebook.
+This package works on Python 3 only.